Skip to main content

 About this place

 There is a carpark and trailhead which links to the lake circuit path and lookout on the western shore of the lake.
 This area provides an important summer refuge for waterbirds and is also home to oblong turtles and native water rats.
-The historic Leuisini Winery is located on the north eastern shore of Lake Goollelal.
+The historic Luisini Winery is located on the north eastern shore of Lake Goollelal.

 For more information visit Trails WA.